CodeForBaltimore/Bmore-Responsive/README.md

 ```
 npm install
 ```
 Once all dependencies are installed you will need to setup some environment variables to interact with your database and application.

-To do that you may run:
+### Environment variables
+You will need to set some local environment variables to run this application.
+This is true even if you're using Docker.
 ```
 touch .env
 echo 'NODE_ENV=local
 PORT=<your port>
-ERASE_DATABASE=true
+DATABASE_HOST=<your database host>
 DATABASE=<your database name>
 DATABASE_USER=<your database user>
 DATABASE_PASSWORD=<your database password>
 DATABASE_SCHEMA=<your database schema>
-SEED_DATA_PASSWORD=<a password for your seed user(s)>
 JWT_KEY=<your secret JWT seed phrase or key>
 ' >> ./.env
 ```

-The various variables are defined:
+The various variables are defined as follows:
+- `NODE_ENV` = The label for your environment.
 - `PORT` = The local port you wish to run on.
 Defaults to `3000`.
-- `ERASE_DATABASE`= _optional_  Do you wish to drop your entire db each time you restart the app?
-If so, set this flag to `true`. _You should only use this or `SEED_DATABASE` but not both_
-- `SEED_DATABASE` = _optional_  Run the seeding script without dropping the existing values in the database.
-To use, set to `true`. _You should only use this or `ERASE_DATABASE` but not both_
+- `DATABASE_HOST` = The hostname of your db. _Probably_ `localhost` but if you're using our `docker-compose.yml` set it to `db`.
 - `DATABASE` = Your database name.
 Postgres default is `postgres`.
 - `DATABASE_USER` = Your local database login username.
 Postgres default is `postgres`.
 - `DATABASE_PASSWORD` = Your local database login password.
 Postgres default is `postgres`.
 - `DATABASE_SCHEMA` = Your local database schema.
 Postgres default is `public`.
-- `SEED_DATA_PASSWORD` = A password for your seed user(s).
 - `JWT_KEY` = A secret value to generate JWT's locally.
 - `BYPASS_LOGIN` = _optional_  Allows you to hit the endpoints locally without having to login.
 If you wish to bypass the login process during local dev, set this to `true`.